cryologger/glacier-velocity-tracker/README.md

 While the system is in deep sleep, the Watchdog Timer (WDT) will wake the system to check the program has not frozen once every 10 seconds.
 The LED will blink briefly (100 ms) during this time.

 #### 2.3.1 OLED Display Messages
-Version 2.x of the Cryologger GVT is equipped with an OLED display, which is used to provided detailed messages to the end user.
-These messages will indicate the status of the Cryologger at each stage of system operation, including booting up, initializing of components, acquring of GNSS fix, and logging of data.
+Version 2.x of the Cryologger GVT is equipped with an OLED display, which is used to provided detailed information to the end user.
+These messages will indicate the status of the Cryologger at each stage of system operation, including booting up, initializing of components, acquiring of GNSS fix, and logging of data.

 #### 2.3.2 LED Blink Patterns
 In addition to the OLED display messages, a series of LED blink patterns is also used to indicate system operation.
 The following table can be used to determine the status of the system, as well as any possible troubleshooting steps that should be attempted if an error is encountered.